rmshafie/rmshafie/README.md

 - 👀 I’m interested in web.
 - 🌱 I’m currently learning phyton.
 - 💞️ I’m not software engineer,I have chemical Eng.
 Degree and master in MBA.
-- 📫 you can rech me on shafie2668@gmail.com
+- 📫 you can reach me on shafie2668@gmail.com
 .

 <!---